 occur due to increased stress on the heart, which has to work

 harder to pump blood through the damaged lungs.

-are four stages of COPD, ranging progressively from mild to very severe.
+are four grades of COPD, ranging progressively from mild to very severe.
 Each

-tests (PFTs) typically decreases as the stages progress.
+tests (PFTs) typically decreases as the grades progress.

 a cough or mucus.
 Many people do not even realize they have a lung problem at